EF0601/multi-use-workspace-app/canvas-max/README.md

 The font can be changed by using the dropdowns next to the input area.

+### Downloading

+You can download the canvas in the "settings" page as a .jpg file.
+The name of the file can be changed in the input area.

 ***A closer look at all of the functions can be found in the help tab.***

 ## Licensing